 The following faculty members in Art History specialize in architectural history: Niall Atkinson, Wei-Cheng Lin, and Katherine Fischer Taylor.
 Dario Donetti teaches both architectural history and architectural studio courses.
 Luke Joyner regularly offers architectural and urban design studio courses.
 Many other faculty members in Art History have an interest in the built environment and will support students writing papers on architecture; students are welcome to ask their instructors.

 Summary of Requirements for the Minor in Architectural Studies

-|Three (3) courses at the 20000-level in ARTH focusing on the built environment *||300|
+|Two (2) courses in ARTH focusing on the built environment *||200|

-|Three (3) courses at the 20000-level in ARTH or other departments focusing on the built environment||300|
+|Four (4) courses in ARTH or other departments and that focus on the built environment||400|

-|One (1) 10- to 15-page research paper written for one of the six courses in the minor|
+|One (1) 10- to 15-page research paper focusing on the built environment and written for one of the six courses in the minor|

 * One of the courses may be ARTH 29600 Junior Seminar: Doing Art History, in which students in the minor would research and write an essay on a built environment topic of their choice.